 Putting up a shelf with brackets is pretty much DIY 101.
-But don’t worry if you need a bit of hand holding to get you through; our easy to follow guide is with you every step of the way.
+But don’t worry if you need a bit of hand holding to get you through; our easy to follow guide to how to put up a shelf with brackets is with you every step of the way.

 What you will need